Analysis of mass-transferring binary candidates in the Milky Way: Summary and conclusions

 \section{Summary and conclusions}

-In this work, we aimed to identify Galactic mass-transferring binaries with yellow spectral type donors by selecting stars in the HG that showed Balmer emission, mid-IR excess, and variability.
+In this work, we aimed to identify Galactic mass-transferring binaries with quickly evolving donors in the HG with yellow spectral types that showed Balmer emission, mid-IR excess, and variability.
 After our initial selection, we obtained a sample of 67 candidates that we analysed using photometric data and spectroscopic data, along with multi-wavelength photometric archival data.
 We present a summary of the nature of our candidates (identified by their \textit{Gaia} DR3 IDs):